Back

 4:19

-Photo of Talana, parent who cares for someone living with sickle cell.
+Photo of Talana, parent who cares for someone living with sickle cell disease.

 Sickle cell disease is an invisible disease.